 For more information and a full list of typical modules available on this course, please read Food Quality and Innovation MSc in the course catalogue

 Microbiological and Chemical Food Safety

 Food Quality Assurance and Control

 Learning and teaching

-Teaching is by lectures, practical classes, tutorials, seminars and supervised research projects.
-Extensive use is made of IT and a wide range of materials is available to enable you to study at your own pace and in your own time, to enhance and extend the material taught formally.
-The School has a wide range of specialist facilities and has recently invested in brand new laboratories.
+Teaching is through a combination of lectures, practical classes, tutorials, seminars and supervised research projects.
+Extensive use is made of IT and a wide range of materials are available to enable you to study at your own pace and in your own time, to enhance and extend the material taught formally.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.